-Equity in Quality of Care Report Cover
+Equity in Quality of Care and Patient Experiences

 To monitor the impact of health system processes and policies on patient outcomes, CHIA examines clinical quality and patient experience measures across several care domains in primary care settings.
 In previous reports, CHIA presented statewide results for the performance of Massachusetts primary care providers and acute care hospitals on select metrics related to quality and safety.